haier-iot/cloud-api/en-us/DevicesEnterprise-EuropeanEnvironment.md

 **Advanced authorization device control(Manufacturer authorized device management services)**

 The device management service authorized by the manufacturer is the management and control device service specially provided by U+ cloud platform for enterprise users.
 It only needs to obtain the authorization code issued by U+ cloud platform, and it does not need to realize token authorization to quickly realize the device control and management function.
 Detailed service understanding and authorization to connect with  [Haier U+ Business BD][Business].

+### Application scenario
+The enterprise version service is applicable to the case where the application server (ie, the app server) is directly connected to the platform, and the enterprise-level device management is performed.
+The application server uniformly obtains device information and device control.

 ## Public structure description